 Video quality via VPN - is 4K accessible?

 With a quality VPN (NordVPN, ExpressVPN, Surfshark) and a fiber connection, 4K UHD passes effortlessly on Netflix US.
 Netflix requires 25 stable Mbps for 4K and 40 Mbps for HDR Dolby Vision (official Netflix documentation).
-A good VPN leaves you 80-95% of raw bandwidth on WireGuard protocol.
+A good VPN on WireGuard protocol consumes only a fraction of your raw bandwidth.

-Less performant VPNs drop you to SD or 720p due to bandwidth loss exceeding 50%.
-If you see Netflix in SD while not on mobile 4G, change VPN or server — that's the signal your current VPN isn't suitable.
+The least performant VPNs can drop you to SD or 720p when bandwidth loss is too high.
+If you see Netflix in SD while not on mobile 4G, change VPN or server - that's the signal your current VPN isn't suitable.
 Our VPN speed analysis in real conditions details measurements by provider and server.

 What to remember

-Netflix US from France in 2026 is reliably feasible only with NordVPN, ExpressVPN or Surfshark.
-Other paid VPNs pass intermittently then get blocked permanently.
-Free VPNs never pass.
-The exact method working in 95% of cases: VPN on WireGuard/NordLynx protocol, US East Coast server (New York/Atlanta/Miami) regular not "Streaming"-labeled, Netflix cookies cleared before connecting, private browsing.
+Netflix US from abroad in 2026 is reliably feasible mainly with NordVPN, ExpressVPN or Surfshark.
+Other paid VPNs pass intermittently then get blocked durably.
+Free VPNs almost never pass.
+The method that works most often: VPN on WireGuard/NordLynx protocol, US East Coast server (New York/Atlanta/Miami) regular not "Streaming"-labeled, Netflix cookies cleared before connecting, private browsing.
 If blocking: switch server within the same US region without disconnecting the VPN.
+Since Netflix unblocking is never guaranteed, the money-back guarantee lets you test risk-free.

 The 30-day money-back guarantee from the three major providers lets you test risk-free on your favorite content before committing.
-Our complete NordVPN review over 8 months details why NordVPN wins on balance, and our real pricing analysis compares long-term costs.
+Our complete NordVPN review details why NordVPN wins on balance, and our real pricing analysis compares long-term costs.

-- NordVPN review after 8 months of use →Measured speed, streaming unblock over 95 sessions, audited leaks
+- Our NordVPN 2026 review →Documented speed, streaming unblock, audited leaks

 - Complete VPN streaming guide 2026 →Method for Netflix, BBC iPlayer, Disney+, DAZN, Hulu